LucasJesusone/Readme.md/README.md

 ## About me...

-Hi, I am Lucas, student of analysis and system development, besides, studying about the technologies below.
+Hi, I am Lucas, graduated in analysis and system development

 I am a lover of technology and coding :man_technologist: